Financial Statements And Related Announcement - Full Yearly Results

 Deferred tax assets

-As at 31 December 2023 and 31 December 2022, the Group recorded deferred tax assets of S$0.9 million.
-As of 31 December 2022, deferred tax assets represent prior year tax losses carried forward as a result of the transitional adjustments arising from the adoption of FRS115 in the Hong Kong subsidiary and unutilised merger and acquisition allowance, relating to acquisitions made by the Company in previous years.
-In FY2023, approximately S$244,000 of additional deferred tax asset was recognised in the Philippines due to deductible temporary differences.
-The increase was offset by the utilisation of deferred tax asset to offset against FY2023 profit of the Hong Kong subsidiary.
+As at 31 December 2024, the Group recorded deferred tax assets of S$1.7 million.
+(31 December 2023 : S$0.9 million).
+The deferred tax assets represent prior year tax losses carried forward as a result of the transitional adjustments arising from the adoption of FRS115 in the Hong Kong subsidiary and unutilised merger and acquisition allowance, relating to acquisitions made by the Company in previous years.
+The increase is mainly due to deferred tax asset recognised in the Singapore for deductible temporary differences on the provision for refund.

 Investment in associate

 Investment in associate comprise of a 39.61% stake in TSL through Stemlife Berhad.
-The increase in investment in associate was due to the recognition of the share of profit of associate of S$1,263,000 in FY2023, slightly offset by the dividend received from TSL.
+The increase in investment in associate was due to the recognition of the share of profit of associate of S$1.6 million in FY2024, slightly offset by the dividend received from TSL.

 Contract assets, non-current

-Non-current contract assets represent all service revenues arising from the performance obligations identified under instalment payment plans in the cord blood, cord lining and cord tissue banking contracts that have yet to be billed to clients.
+Non-current contract assets represent all service revenues arising from the performance obligations identified under installment payment plans in the cord blood, cord lining and cord tissue banking contracts that have yet to be billed to clients.
 Upon billing, the billed amount will be receivable under the same terms as the current trade receivables.
-As at 31 December 2023, the Group recorded non-current contract assets of S$62.8 million (31 December 2022: S$63.6 million).
+As at 31 December 2024, the Group recorded non-current contract assets of S$58.4 million (31 December 2023: S$62.6 million).

 Inventories